YappingRoad/BKE/README.md

 It can compile to web, and can run in Electron (which can run on Windows, macOS, and Linux).

+## Notes
+It isn't in a usable state at the moment in terms of creating new projects as I built it for the WIP game I am working on called Bill Kolumbert.

+So basically, don't expect incredible code quality, and theres probably alot of bugs in the code.

+I built it as I didn't really like other 2D engines and wanted the flexibility of the web, and the flexibility of being able to add features to my own engine.

+I may make a template project in time so the project is actually usable.

+Contact me at contact@letsgoaway.dev

 ### Similar (programming wise) to
 - HaxeFlixel
 - Raylib